The gateway is deployed in the Azure Cloud environment to monitor and manage your resources.

 Premium SSDfor the OS disk type and click Next.

-- Go to Setup > Device Management > Management Profile.
+- Go to Setup > Resources > Management Profiles.

 - Click +Add to create a profile.

-- Enter Profile Name and click Submit.
+- Enter a Profile Description and click Submit.
 The activation token is automatically generated.

 After creating a management profile, configure the gateway registration using one of the following methods: